Trends in Psychiatry and Psychotherapy

 Objective

-Symptoms of manic episodes in 106 outpatients with BD were assessed through the Young Mania Rating Scale between November 2002 and November 2015 in a naturalistic study.
-The items of the scale were divided into three groups according to clinical criteria: mood, energy/activity, and other.
-The Samejima Graded Response Model of the Item Response Theory was computed as well as the Test Information Function for comparisons between groups.
-Chi-squared tests were used to verify the association between the groups of symptoms by comparing the area under the curve of the TIF results.
+Symptoms of manic episodes in 106 outpatients with BD were assessed in a naturalistic study using the Young Mania Rating Scale (YMRS) between November 2002 and November 2015.
+The scale items were divided into three groups according to clinical criteria: mood, energy/activity, and other.
+For comparisons between groups, the Samejima graded response model from Item Response Theory (IRT) and the Test Information Function (TIF) were computed.
+Chi-square tests were used to verify the association between the groups of symptoms by comparing the area under the curve of the TIF results.

 Results

-The information accounted for energy/activity represents 77% of the proportion of the total TIF; about 23% is related to mood and other groups of symptoms.
-Both proportions are statistically different (X2(1) = 30.42, p < 0.001)
+The information accounted for by energy/activity represents 77% of the proportion of the total TIF; about 23% is related to mood and other groups of symptoms.
+These proportions are statistically different (χ2[1] = 30.42, p < 0.001)

 Conclusion